(Last Updated on : 17/11/2017)

 , his son, turned to Europe for an innovative Jigha, which related to the designs of the Dutch jeweller Arnold Lulls.
 Shah Jahan was greatly impressed by the also jewels wore by James I, as depicted in the portraits brought to the court by Sir Thomas Roe.
 In the 1618 painting, Shah Jahan, still a prince holds an Indian version of Lulls' designs.

+.
+Mughal enamelling and stonework were adopted by other Indian regions for their regional jewellery.
 Following the Mughals, their style of jewellery-making was carried forward and indulged in by the successive Indian rulers as well.
-Though the making of the jewels was done mostly in Udaipur